 The duo also offers their expertise and a helping hand beyond just their area of South Mississippi.
 After Hurricane Michael, Chris and Seth worked as part of a Sea Tow Response Team to salvage boats in Florida and help communities impacted by the storm.

 In addition, twice a year, Capt.
-Seth helps to clean up the Pascagoula River and its marshes, tributaries and bayous.
-Seth’s favorite part of about the job, aside from being on the boats, is getting to interact with individuals in the local community.
+Seth helps to clean up the Pascagoula River and its marshes, tributaries, and bayous.
+Seth’s favorite part about the job, aside from being on the boats, is getting to interact with individuals in the local community.